 GPIO Directional Control.
-These 6 bits control the direction of the TSC2300's six GPIO pins.
-When one of these bits is set to one, the corresponding GPIO pin is configured as an output.
-When one of these bits is set to zero, the corresponding GPIO pin is configured as an input.
-The default setting of these bits is zero (all inputs).
+This bit controls the direction of the TSC2302s GPIO pin.
+When this bit is set to one, the corresponding GPIO pin is configured as an output.
+When this bit is set to zero, the corresponding GPIO pin is configured as an input.
+The default setting of this bit is zero (input).

-Bits 7,6 RESERVED
+Bits 7,6 - RESERVED